What is server security?

 - An access control list – Access control list (ACL) based measures refer to a rule book based on certain criteria that grant or deny/restrict access.

 - Success and failure of account lockouts events

-All events that report a user’s account is locked out should be logged and monitored.
+All events such as failed login attempts, violations, repeated login attempts that report a user’s account is locked out should be logged and monitored.

 - Successful account logoff events

 All successful attempts of a user logging off should be logged and monitored.

 - Success and failure of account login events

 All successful and unsuccessful attempts of a user logging in should be logged and monitored.
 This can be useful when finding brute force and other password guessing attacks.

 - Success and failure of accessing removable storage

 All attempts to access files on a removable storage device should be logged to ensure no sensitive data is leaked via USBs.